In a nutshell: A compilation of definitions or other information on a certain topic, arranged from A to Z or in some other logical form.

 The Encyclopedic Approach to structuring a health book is the simplest format of all.
 It simply marches through a discussion of items pertinent to the main topic, sometimes literally from A to Z.

 Chapter 1 presents the overarching concept for the book, and Chapter 2 usually offers background information.
-The chapters to follow present various sub-parts or items, one at a time, usually in alphabetical order.
-At the end there may be a wrap-up chapter.
+The chapters that follow present various sub-parts or items, one at a time, usually in alphabetical order.
+At the end, there may be a wrap-up chapter.

 The chapters are arranged alphabetically according to disease/condition.
 Readers will most likely read Chapters 1 and 2, then skip to the chapters that interest them most.

 See “7 Ways to Structure Your Health Book” to learn additional ways to format a health book.

 Or, if you’d like help writing your book, give us a call at 818-917-5362.
 We’re Nadine Taylor, M.S.,R.D., and Barry Fox, bestselling health book writers, ghostwriters, and editors.